Oops!... I Did It Again (album): Music and lyrics

 Oops!...
 I Did It Again opens with its title track, which was compared to her debut single, "...Baby One More Time" (1998), featuring a slap-and-pop bassline, synthesizer chord stabs and a mechanized beat.
 Lyrically, the song sees Spears warning to an overeager prospective lover: "Oops, you think I'm in love / That I'm sent from above / I'm not that innocent."
-The song also breaks down for a spoken-word interlude, involving a line from the film Titanic (1997).
+The song also breaks down for a spoken-word interlude, involving a line referencing the film Titanic (1997).
 The second track "Stronger" is a synthpop and R&B-infused track, which is lyrically a declaration of independence, seeing Spears leaving a partner who treats her as property.
 The line "my loneliness ain't killing me no more" makes reference to the verse "my loneliness is killing me" from her debut single "...Baby One More Time".
 Another R&B-infused track which also incorporates funk, "Don't Go Knocking on My Door" finds Spears confidently forging ahead after a breakup. "(I Can't Get No) Satisfaction" begins with mushy guitar plucking and breathy coos, until a dry, crackling lockstep is thrown down, turning the song into an urban stomp.
 The dance-pop cover also jettisons the song's final verse and adds new lyrics (i.e. "how white my shirts could be" becomes "how tight my skirt should be"). "[It] was my idea [to record the song]", Spears said, adding: "I was just like, 'I like this song,' and I think it will be a really cool combination working with [Jerkins] and doing a really funky song like that."